MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Get-MgBetaInformationProtectionThreatAssessmentRequest.md

 Retrieve the properties and relationships of a specified threatAssessmentRequest object.
 A threat assessment request can be one of the following types:

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgInformationProtectionThreatAssessmentRequest](/powershell/module/Microsoft.Graph.Identity.SignIns/Get-MgInformationProtectionThreatAssessmentRequest?view=graph-powershell-v1.0)

 ## SYNTAX

 ### List (Default)